Give us a missed call on

 GST on steel bars

-If you look at the table above you can see three different types of steel bars mentioned:
+If you look at the table above, steel bars fall into three categories:

-- All bars and rods of iron or non-alloy steel (Also read: Iron rod – Prices, uses, type)
+• Bars and rods of iron or non-alloy steel

 The government’s idea was to keep one clear rate across categories.
 That decision has reduced confusion in billing, though it leaves no room for rate variation that MSMEs once expected when dealing with different grades of steel.